-In 2012, NQF convened a Usability Task Force to review and refine the Usability criterion, in response to the ongoing challenge of evaluating measures that are not implemented at the time of endorsement maintenance (typically three years after initial endorsement), and to broaden the scope of evaluating measure use beyond public reporting functions, to include value-based payment, health information technology incentive payments, accreditation, and regulation.
-The Task Force modified the Usability criterion, expanding the scope to include demonstration of "Use" as a requirement.
+In 2012, NQF convened a Usability Task Force to review and refine the Usability criterion, in response to the ongoing challenge of evaluating measures that are not implemented at the time of endorsement maintenance (typically three years after initial endorsement), and to broaden the scope of evaluating measure use beyond public reporting functions, to include valuebased payment, health information technology incentive payments, accreditation, and regulation.2 The Task Force modified the Usability criterion, expanding the scope to include demonstration of "Use" as a requirement.
 This expansion was intended to emphasize NQF's desire that endorsed measures are being used and are included in an accountability application within three years after endorsement, and are publicly reported within six years after endorsement.
 Within "Usability," the Task Force added a subcriterion requiring developers to demonstrate that the measure results could be used to facilitate improvement in healthcare quality, and recommended that potential unintended consequences be evaluated as part this criterion.

 The Task Force issued several recommendations vital to understanding NQF's approach to feedback on measures in use at that time.
 First, the Task Force suggested that at the time of submission, new performance measures should not be expected to supply use and performance results.
 They also recommended that Usability and Use be evaluated last, as a measure found to meet the first three criteria (Importance to Measure and Report, Scientific Acceptability, and Feasibility) is "almost certain to be potentially usable."
 The Task Force cited dueling concerns about requiring public reporting of all NQF-endorsed measures.
 Some worried that an excess of measure results to consult when selecting a provider would overwhelm the public, while others worried that very few measures would be publicly reported without this requirement.
-Ultimately, public reporting was not made a "must-pass" requirement, but is included as one of the key mechanisms for demonstrating that a measure is in use in an accountability application.